-Apprentices must be between the ages of 18 and 22.
-They must be available for the entire 9-month period (Aug.
+Apprentices must be between the ages of 18 and 25.
+They must be available for the entire nine-month period (Aug.
 13, 2018 – May 17, 2019) and commit to living and serving in Nashville during that time.

 STEP 1: Fill out an application online.
 All applications are due December 1st, 2017.

-STEP 2: You will hear from Love Good in December about a potential video interview.
+STEP 2: You will hear from Love Good to set up a video interview in December.

 Similar to Kickstarter, GoFundMe, and other crowdfunding sites, we provide a platform for apprentices to raise money and rally ongoing support from family and friends.
-Apprentices taking part-time classes are highly encouraged to seek outside scholarships that can cover additional costs like tuition and books as well.
+Apprentices taking part-time classes are highly encouraged to seek outside scholarships that can cover additional costs like tuition and books.

-Mornings are dedicated primarily to prayer and formation along with a few hours of running the daily operations of Love Good.
-Afternoons are for academic, apostolic, or professional development.
-Evenings are filled with opportunities for evangelization and discipleship, intentional leisure, and local community through potlucks, house concerts, and family dinners.
+Mornings are dedicated primarily to prayer and formation alongside the running of daily Love Good operations.
+Lunch is most often set aside for ongoing accompaniment with young people in local schools.
+Afternoons are dedicated to individual tracks (academic, vocational, or entrepreneurial) and require self-motivation and discipline more than any other time of the day.
+Evenings are filled with opportunities for evangelization and discipleship, intentional leisure, and community-building through potlucks, house concerts, and family dinners.

 Our apprentices live near each other in men’s and women’s homes around Nashville, TN.
-There are between four and six people in each home, and most apprentices share rooms.
-Each home has a House Director that manages finances and groceries while also overseeing the daily rhythm of prayer, community, and home maintenance.
+There are between five and six people in each home, and most apprentices will share a bedroom.
+Each home has a House Director (a college graduate with extensive ministry experience) that manages finances and groceries while also overseeing the daily rhythm of prayer, community, and house maintenance.

-It is possible to enroll in classes online as a part-time student, and afternoons are dedicated to studies if an apprentice so chooses.
+It is possible to enroll in classes online as a part-time student, and afternoons are dedicated to studies if an apprentice chooses the academic track.
 It is not possible to be a full-time or a traditional college student during the apprenticeship year.

 Yes!
 We firmly believe in the importance of intentional leisure and time to rest.
 There will be opportunities (especially on weekends) to explore Nashville, spend time with others, and pursue personal hobbies and interests.

-Yes, all of our apprentices get the entire week of Thanksgiving off (Nov.
+Yes, our apprentices are off for the entire week of Thanksgiving (Nov.
 17-24, 2018) and three weeks for Christmas (Dec.
 15, 2018 – Jan.
 5, 2019).
 If costs or other factors prohibit you from going home to spend time with family, you can stay in Nashville or spend the holidays with other apprentices and their families.

 First-year apprentices are diving into an intense year full of new adventures and challenges.
 You will be dedicating a lot of time to each other as a community and to those you accompany in apostolic activities.
 We ask that our apprentices refrain from dating while serving in their first year so you are able to be fully present to those around you.

 If you are already in a relationship prior to arriving in Nashville, we will not ask that you break it off before coming.
-We simply ask that the apprenticeship year is your primary focus.
+We simply ask that the apprenticeship program be your primary focus.